Exploring a company's lifecycle

 - Restructuring of a firm with financial difficulties

-The program takes a comparative law and business approach, allowing you to understand the similarities and differences between different legal and business systems.
+The program takes a comparative approach, allowing you to understand the similarities and differences between different legal and business systems.

 There are several ways in which students can specialize within the one-year curriculum, namely through the choice of the: